$8.43 Billion in Sales Expected for Delta Air Lines, Inc. (NYSE:DAL) This Quarter

-Equities analysts expect Delta Air Lines, Inc. (NYSE:DAL) to report sales of $8.43 billion for the current quarter, according to Zacks Investment Research.
-Five analysts have made estimates for Delta Air Lines’ earnings.
-The highest sales estimate is $8.86 billion and the lowest is $7.82 billion.
-Delta Air Lines posted sales of $4.15 billion in the same quarter last year, which suggests a positive year over year growth rate of 103.1%.
-The business is expected to issue its next quarterly earnings report on Thursday, April 21st.
+Wall Street analysts expect that Delta Air Lines, Inc. (NYSE:DAL) will announce sales of $8.43 billion for the current fiscal quarter, according to Zacks Investment Research.
+Five analysts have made estimates for Delta Air Lines’ earnings, with the lowest sales estimate coming in at $7.82 billion and the highest estimate coming in at $8.86 billion.
+Delta Air Lines reported sales of $4.15 billion in the same quarter last year, which would suggest a positive year over year growth rate of 103.1%.
+The company is expected to announce its next quarterly earnings results on Thursday, April 21st.

-According to Zacks, analysts expect that Delta Air Lines will report full-year sales of $42.30 billion for the current fiscal year, with estimates ranging from $40.83 billion to $44.32 billion.
-For the next year, analysts expect that the firm will post sales of $47.76 billion, with estimates ranging from $44.50 billion to $51.71 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Delta Air Lines.
+According to Zacks, analysts expect that Delta Air Lines will report full-year sales of $42.30 billion for the current financial year, with estimates ranging from $40.83 billion to $44.32 billion.
+For the next year, analysts anticipate that the business will report sales of $47.76 billion, with estimates ranging from $44.50 billion to $51.71 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that cover Delta Air Lines.

-Delta Air Lines (NYSE:DAL) last announced its earnings results on Wednesday, January 12th.
-The transportation company reported $0.22 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.15 by $0.07.
-The business had revenue of $9.47 billion during the quarter, compared to analyst estimates of $9.29 billion.
-Delta Air Lines had a negative return on equity of 129.80% and a net margin of 0.93%.
-Delta Air Lines’s revenue for the quarter was up 138.4% compared to the same quarter last year.
-During the same period last year, the company earned ($2.53) EPS.
+Delta Air Lines (NYSE:DAL) last posted its earnings results on Wednesday, January 12th.
+The transportation company reported $0.22 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.07.
+The business had revenue of $9.47 billion for the quarter, compared to analyst estimates of $9.29 billion.
+Delta Air Lines had a net margin of 0.93% and a negative return on equity of 129.80%.
+The business’s quarterly revenue was up 138.4% on a year-over-year basis.
+During the same quarter in the previous year, the business posted ($2.53) EPS.

-In other news, Director David S. Taylor acquired 6,000 shares of the stock in a transaction dated Tuesday, November 30th.
-The stock was purchased at an average cost of $35.59 per share, with a total value of $213,540.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In related news, Director David S. Taylor purchased 6,000 shares of Delta Air Lines stock in a transaction dated Tuesday, November 30th.
+The stock was bought at an average cost of $35.59 per share, with a total value of $213,540.00.
+The acquisition was disclosed in a filing with the SEC, which is available at the SEC website.
 Corporate insiders own 0.63% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Albion Financial Group UT bought a new position in Delta Air Lines in the second quarter worth about $28,000.
-Old North State Trust LLC raised its stake in Delta Air Lines by 790.7% in the fourth quarter.
-Old North State Trust LLC now owns 668 shares of the transportation company’s stock worth $26,000 after buying an additional 593 shares in the last quarter.
-Massmutual Trust Co.
-FSB ADV raised its stake in Delta Air Lines by 493.2% in the second quarter.
-Massmutual Trust Co.
-FSB ADV now owns 694 shares of the transportation company’s stock worth $30,000 after buying an additional 577 shares in the last quarter.
-Activest Wealth Management bought a new position in Delta Air Lines in the second quarter worth about $32,000.
-Finally, Destiny Wealth Partners LLC bought a new position in Delta Air Lines in the third quarter worth about $43,000.
-63.36% of the stock is owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in DAL.
+Amundi acquired a new stake in Delta Air Lines during the second quarter valued at approximately $117,439,000.
+Renaissance Technologies LLC acquired a new stake in Delta Air Lines during the third quarter valued at approximately $81,538,000.
+MFA Wealth Advisors LLC acquired a new stake in Delta Air Lines during the third quarter valued at approximately $1,627,000.
+Neuberger Berman Group LLC lifted its stake in Delta Air Lines by 34.1% during the third quarter.
+Neuberger Berman Group LLC now owns 5,339,150 shares of the transportation company’s stock valued at $226,792,000 after purchasing an additional 1,358,120 shares during the last quarter.
+Finally, Morgan Stanley lifted its stake in Delta Air Lines by 18.1% during the second quarter.
+Morgan Stanley now owns 8,789,938 shares of the transportation company’s stock valued at $380,253,000 after purchasing an additional 1,345,186 shares during the last quarter.
+63.36% of the stock is owned by institutional investors and hedge funds.

 Delta Air Lines, Inc engages in the provision of scheduled air transportation for passengers and cargo.
 It operates through the Airline and Refinery segments.
 The Airline segment provides scheduled air transportation for passengers and cargo.
 The Refinery segment consists of jet fuel and non-jet fuel products.